Transnet ditches coal rail expansions as pressure heaped on performance

 Speaking to Miningmx for its Mining Yearbook 2021, Transnet CEO Portia Derby said the organisation understood the cyclicality of South Africa’s metals and minerals market.
 It was urgent business ensuring Transnet Freight Rail (TFR) responded to the rail crisis.

 Exxaro Resources today rounded on TFR for the 30% decline in half year coal exports which it blamed on “… one of the worst export rail performances for the industry”.
-The company lost some nine million tons (Mt) of exports during the first half of 2021.
+The industry lost some nine million tons (Mt) of coal exports during the first half of 2021.

 That means that TFR managed to deliver on average 1.5Mt of coal per month less in the first half of 2021 than it was supposed to.